joeprisk/kitchenShowCase/README.md

-# kitchen pi node script
+# kitchen Show Case node app
-simple node script to close and re open chrome in kiosk mode

-This code kills (savagely) all chrome instances, and reopens in kiosk mode.

-used for a touch screen based pi to be able to share urls to in th kictehnad display a recipe on the screen

-more components coming soon
+A node app to display image slider from a given directory and also overlay an iframed url that can be shared from elsewhere.
+The thinking is to share a recipe to be displayed on the kitchen wall